I'm a dental hygienist, pyrography artist, avid gardener, writer, vegetarian, world traveler, and many other things!

 In 2012 a photo of Glass Gem corn went viral, and that was it—the market for Glass Gem corn seeds skyrocketed.
 Now they are grown all over the world and are super affordable for most gardeners (a pack of 50 seeds is roughly USD $3.)
 Talk about an amazing comeback!

-How to Grow & Harvest Glass Gem Corn
+How to Grow and Harvest Glass Gem Corn

 How to Plant Glass Gem Corn